JhaAnurag/Second-Order-Dynamics-Animation/README.md

 1. Open `index.html` in a browser.
 2. Move the mouse to see the circle move.
 3. Adjust the control sliders to see the effect on motion.

-## Roadmap
-1. Refactor to allow easy use with different frameworks.
-2. Optimize performance & animations in case of framedrops.

 ## License
 This project is open-source and available for use under the MIT License.